makeabhishek/ML_learning_from_beginning/03_pyTorch/03_pytorch_datasets_dataloaders.md

 ### Custom Datset
 - A custom Dataset class must implement three functions:
     - __init__() class (it almost used in any class creating in Python)
+        - __init__ method in Python is used to initialize objects of a class.
+It is also called a constructor.
+Constructors are used to initialize the object’s state.
+The task of constructors is to initialize(assign values) to the data members of the class when an object of the class is created
         - This function is run once when instantiating the Dataset object
         - We initialize the directory containing the images, the annotations file, and both transforms
+        - The method is useful to do any initialization you want to do with your object.
     - __len__()
         - The __len__ function returns the number of samples in our dataset.
     - __getitem__()